Moksha-S/Todo-ext/README.md

 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

+### Information (PoC work): Todo application
+1. In this you can use your todo list as an extension popup ( Branch: [master](https://github.com/Moksha-S/Todo-ext))
+2. In this on every new tab you find your todo list extension page ( Branch: [on-new-page](https://github.com/Moksha-S/Todo-ext/tree/on-new-page))

 # Author
 ### Moksha Shah:-  [shahmoksham@gmail.com]( shahmoksham@gmail.com)